Learning and Classes

 The four Specific areas are: Literacy, Maths, Understanding the World and the Expressive Arts.

 All of these areas of learning give the children a broad, creative and balanced curriculum before they begin on the Key Stage 1 curriculum.

 Key Stage 1 Curriculum

 The Key Stage runs in Years 1 & 2, and we organise the eleven national curriculum subjects into the seven areas of learning (as above), which provides progression of learning from the Foundation Stage.
 English, Mathematics, Science, Computing and RE are core subjects.
 Through a creative topic-based approach, skills and knowledge learned in dedicated subject time are used and applied thus deepening and mastering understanding.
 First hand experiences in independent learning activities reinforce and provide a challenge to extend learning at each child’s level.

 Children in Year 1 begin working on the National Curriculum for Key Stage 1.
 This transition is purposefully planned and is a gradual transition.

 Phonics is a part of daily school life.
-We use the Jolly Phonics scheme for the youngest pupils, progressing to the Letters and Sounds programme.
+We use the Jolly Phonics scheme for the youngest pupils, progressing to Phonics play resources which are based on the letters and sounds programme in Year 1.
 All Year 1 pupils undertake the National Phonics Screening Check in June.

 At the end of Year 2 all children are teacher assessed for the statutory End of Key Stage 1 Assessment, which is reported to parents.

 Children can be taught as a whole class, in small mixed ability groups or similar ability groups, as well as on an individual basis.
 A range of teaching strategies are employed to support the learning styles of all children.
 Interactive whiteboards and a delightful learning environment provide superb learning and teaching opportunities for the children.
 Our spacious and purpose built outdoor environments effectively support independent learning opportunities.